nazarepiedady/sass-docs-pt/source/blog/019-request-for-comments-module-system-proposal.md

 ---
 title: "Request For Comments: Module System"
 author: Natalie Weizenbaum
-date: 2018-11-27 13:10 PST
+date: 2018-11-27 13:10:00 -8
 ---

 Many of the most frequently-requested features for Sass have to do with its imports.
 The import system that we've had since the very early releases of Sass is, to put it simply, not great.
 It does little more than textually include one Sass file in another, which makes it hard to keep track of where mixins, functions, and variables were defined and hard to be sure that any new additions won't happen to conflict with something elsewhere in the project.
-To make matters worse, it overlaps with CSS's built-in `@import` rule, which forces us to have [a bunch of heuristics](/documentation/file.SASS_REFERENCE.html#import) to decide which is which.
+To make matters worse, it overlaps with CSS's built-in `@import` rule, which forces us to have [a bunch of heuristics](/documentation/at-rules/import/) to decide which is which.

 Because of these problems and others, we've wanted to do a full overhaul of the way Sass files relate to one another for a long time.
 Over the last few years, I've been working with the Sass core team and Sass framework maintainers to create a proposal for a module system that's fit to replace `@import`.
 That proposal is now in a place that the core team is pretty happy with, at least as a starting point, so we want to open it up for community feedback.